5.2.6. Methods of Influencing Informal Rules

 - Participants identify dominant existing norms and practices and their effects on farms and livelihoods.

-- Facilitator provides brief introduction and leads discussion on standards and norms that could work better for households, the community, and the industry.
+- Facilitator provides a brief introduction and leads discussion on standards and norms that could work better for households, the community, and the industry.

 - Participants identify the best of the current system.

 - Participants identify what is not working in the current system.
-This can include norms that reduce income generating capability and industry competitiveness.
+This can include norms that reduce income-generating capability and industry competitiveness.

 - Participants list the norms that should be established in order to improve their conditions and that of the community and industry.
 These can be classified as short- and medium-term goals.

 - Participants identify the norms and elements that could lessen the effectiveness of the new system.
 These are potential pitfalls that should be avoided.

 - Participants identify one major concern they may have in implementing the new set of norms.

 When developing strategies for change in social institutions, it is essential to determine the barriers to and drivers of change.
 Barriers to change—both external and internal (personal)—discourage people from taking an action they otherwise would.
 External barriers to change may include: